DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_overview.md

 conda list
 </pre>

-The pvOptGUI installation is done.
+The pvOptGUI installation will be automatically done.
+After the commands finish, a list of packages should appear in the console.
+Verify matplotlib version is 3.4.2, numpy is 1.20.2, and tk is 8.6.10.

 To open ParaView, run `./loadOptGUI.sh` on a terminal from the pvOptGUI_MacOS_10.15 folder.
 Running this script is necessary because it will setup related environmental variables for optimization.